tetsufmbio/taxallnomy/README.md

     * lib/                  - lib folder containing a PERL module required by the script 'get_lineage.pl'.

-All scripts were developed with Perl and to be executed in a UNIX environment.
+All scripts were developed with Perl and tested in a UNIX environment.

 ##  Installing database

-The script generate_taxallnomy.pl generates all necessary file to load the Taxallnomy database in a local MySQL.
+The script *generate_taxallnomy.pl* generates all necessary file to load the Taxallnomy database in a local MySQL.
 The execution of this script requires internet  connection.
 To run the script, just type in a UNIX terminal the following command: